Mission and Goals of Earth Care Ministry

 Fair Trade Food Products promotion, Sunday, February 11 - Click here for further details

-- Earth Day Celebration - April 2018 - Free red oak tree seedlings will be offered to our congregation and the community.
+- Earth Day Celebration - April 2018 - Free red oak tree seedlings were offered to our congregation and the community.

 Reduce, Reuse, Recycle.